Corporate Governance

 (3) Evaluation of Nominations and Remuneration Committee

-(4) Evaluation of the activities regarding major issues of the previous fiscal
+(4) Evaluation of the activities regarding major issues of the previous fiscal year

 (5) Relationship with Investors and Shareholders